axibase/axibase-charts/troubleshooting/capture_response.md

   ![](./images/widget_header.png)

-* The dialog mode will initiate a request into ATSD to load data for the selected widget.
+* The dialog mode initiates a request into ATSD to load data for the selected widget.

   ![](./images/response_received.png)